niftynei/droidtalks/drawables/drawables.md

 ^ So Drawable has been fundamentally altered in L. But let's try and bring this to our Pre-L apps.
 ^ Drawing the ripples is fairly straight-forward.
 You're drawing two circles.
 ^ One covers the background and the other follows the TouchEvents.
-^ We won't dive into that because once L is open sourced we can get the animation timings and effects exact.
+^ We won't dive into how to draw the circles because once L is open sourced we can get the animation timings and effects exact.
 ^ For now let's look at the two major features which is the Hotspot and the Mask.

 ---